brianfranklin12/brianfranklin12/README.md

 ##  👋 Hi, I'm Brian 👋
 ---
 Full Stack Web Developer with experience in Ruby on Rails and JavaScript!
 Customer service background with a history of management roles in retail and food service industries.
-Personable, eager to learn, and and excited for new challenges.
+Personable, eager to learn, and excited for new challenges.

 ## Projects
 ---